flymke/mark-posts/readme.md

 ### More Info

-- to come
+- more to come...

 ***

 ## Installation

 1. Unzip the download package
-1. Upload `mark-box` to the `/wp-content/plugins/` directory
+1. Upload `mark-posts` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 To getting started with the plugin read more later.